Ship: Mediterranean developments

 The ancient Egyptians were perfectly at ease building sailboats.
 A remarkable example of their shipbuilding skills was the Khufu ship, a vessel 143 ft in length entombed at the foot of the Great Pyramid of Giza around 2500 BC and found intact in 1954.

 The oldest discovered sea faring hulled boat is the Late Bronze Age Uluburun shipwreck off the coast of Turkey, dating back to 1300 BC.

-By 1200 B.C., the Phoenicians were building large merchant ships.
+By 1200 BC, the Phoenicians were building large merchant ships.
 In world maritime history, declares Richard Woodman, they are recognized as "the first true seafarers, founding the art of pilotage, cabotage, and navigation" and the architects of "the first true ship, built of planks, capable of carrying a deadweight cargo and being sailed and steered."

-14th through the 18th centuries
+Medieval and early modern periods

 Asian developments

-At this time, ships were developing in Asia in much the same way as Europe.
-Japan used defensive naval techniques in the Mongol invasions of Japan in 1281.
-It is likely that the Mongols of the time took advantage of both European and Asian shipbuilding techniques.
 During the 15th century, China's Ming dynasty assembled one of the largest and most powerful naval fleets in the world for the diplomatic and power projection voyages of Zheng He.
 Elsewhere in Japan in the 15th century, one of the world's first iron-clads, "Tekkōsen" (鉄甲船), literally meaning "iron ships", was also developed.
 In Japan, during the Sengoku era from the 15th century to 17th century, the great struggle for feudal supremacy was fought, in part, by coastal fleets of several hundred boats, including the atakebune.
 In Korea, in the early 15th century during the Joseon era, "Geobukseon"(거북선), was developed.

 The empire of Majapahit used large ships called jong, built in northern Java, for transporting troops overseas.
 The jongs were transport ships which could carry 100–2000 tons of cargo and 50–1000 people, 28.99–88.56 meter in length.
 The exact number of jong fielded by Majapahit is unknown, but the largest number of jong deployed in an expedition is about 400 jongs, when Majapahit attacked Pasai, in 1350.